 Once you have at least a dozen of these community members, you can start to introduce them gradually to each other, and establish a line of communication that comes directly from your team.

 For a B2B Saas company, this could mean adding your top customers to an exclusive email list where you can share case studies of interesting uses of your tool, and upcoming updates that target their pain points.

 This step is all about learning about your existing community’s needs and behaviour.
 They might not interact with each other too much at the start, but this is okay.
-Great communities take time.
+Great Guide to Community Brand Building take time.